ivadomed/model-spinal-rootlets/postprocessing/dorsal_ventral/README.md

 derive a smaller cluster-classification dataset from the saved cluster map and CSV; training a second U-Net is optional, not assumed.

 Only expert `dorsal` and `ventral` clusters are supervised targets.
-A connected component containing both branches must be marked `mixed`; invisible or ambiguous anatomy must be marked `unclear`.
-Those classes and unfinished work are exported separately and excluded from model fitting.
+The minimal reviewer deliberately has no heuristic suggestion or extra classes;
-Model suggestions are hidden by default so the expert decision can be blinded.
+unfinished work is excluded from model fitting.

 ## Honest validation plan